Audrey-cpu-arch/WDProjSodiumBondocCayabyab/README.md

 Repository for the 2nd Quarter Project hi :D

-Draft (you can add stuff or change it Bell):
+Description draft (you can add stuff or change it Bell):
-This website contains content of the favorite media, books, and games of the website's creators.
+The [website title] contains content of our favorite media, books, and games.
+You can click on the navbar to explore the website or find out more about our interests.
+Minigames are available for entertainment.